PayloadSecurity/VxAPI/README.md

 # VxWebService Python API Connector
 The Falcon Sandbox Python API Connector (e.g. for https://www.hybrid-analysis.com/).

+## Deprecation Info

+In August 2021, it's planned to disable Falcon Sandbox's API v1.
+Thus VxApi operating on that API version, will not work anymore.
+Please use code from the master branch instead that internally operates on API v2.

 ## Requirements

 - [Python](http://www.python.org) >= 3.4.0